Claim Rejections - 35 USC § 103

 Claim(s) 1-2 and 5-10 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Samuels (2,665,869) in view of LoNigro (4,149,693).

-To the extent that the Examiner can determine the scope of the claims, Samuels discloses a hanging apparatus (1, 2, 11, 12, 14; Fig. 1) comprising a hang bar (14) having a hanging zone to mount a hang clip (11, 12) and a mounting zone (see Fig. 1 below; the mounting zone comprises two arm members with each arm member attached at an approximately perpendicular to the hang bar (14) having mounting apparatus deployed thereon to mount the hang bar on a support surface (1, 2)), and a hang clip (12) mounted on the hang bar in the hanging zone.
-The hang clip having a hook (11) deployed asymmetrically on an outer side of the hang clip facing away from a surface of the support surface.
+As to claim 1, Samuels discloses a hanging apparatus (1, 2, 11, 12, 14; Fig. 1) comprising a hang bar (14) having a hanging zone to mount a hang clip (11, 12) and a mounting zone (see Fig. 1 below; the mounting zone comprises two arm members with each arm member attached to each end of the hang bar (14; Fig. 1)) having mounting apparatus deployed thereon to mount the hang bar on an upright bar (1, 2; the upright bar is considered equivalent to a toolbox since the toolbox is not positively claimed, and an outer facing surface of the upright bar is considered equivalent to a sidewall), the hang bar is configured to be spaced away from the sidewall of the toolbox to create a gap between the hang bar and the sidewall, and a hang clip (12) mounted on the hang bar in the hanging zone.
+The hang clip having a hook (11) deployed asymmetrically on an outer side of the hang clip, facing away from the sidewall of the toolbox.
 Samuels further discloses the cross section of the hanging zone of the hang bar is approximately matched with a cross section of an aperture (Fig. 2 or 7) of the hang clip to securely mount the hang clip on the hanging zone.
-The hang bar of Samuels is capable to be mounted on a sidewall of a toolbox instead of the upright bars (1, 2) with the hang bar is spaced away from the sidewall of the toolbox.
-Samuels also discloses the other claimed limitations except for the cross section of the hanging zone of the hang bar is matched with and is enclosed by the cross section of the aperture of the hang clip to securely mount the hang clip on the hanging zone as claimed.
+Samuels also discloses the other claimed limitations except for the cross section of the hanging zone of the hang bar is matched with and is enclosed by a cross section of an aperture of the hang clip to securely mount the hang clip on the hanging zone as claimed.
 LoNigro discloses a hanging apparatus (10; Fig. 1) comprising a hang bar (18) having a hanging zone (20, 21) to mount a hang clip (36) and a mounting zone (22) having mounting apparatus (28-32) deployed thereon to mount the hang bar on a support surface (14) with the hang bar is spaced away from the support surface, and a hang clip (36) having an aperture (40).
-LoNigro further discloses the cross section of the hanging zone of the hang bar is matched with and is enclosed by a cross section of the aperture (40) of the hang clip to securely mount the hang clip on the hanging zone.
-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention in view of LoNigro to modify the hanging apparatus of Samuels so the hanging apparatus is constructed with the cross section of the hanging zone of the hang bar is matched with and is enclosed by the cross section of the aperture of the hang clip to securely mount the hang clip on the hanging zone as claimed for better securing the hang clip on the hang bar and to prevent the hang clip from accidentally falling off the hang bar.
+LoNigro further discloses the cross section of the hanging zone of the hang bar is matched with and is enclosed by a cross section of the aperture (40) of the hang clip to securely mount the hang clip on the hanging zone (Figs. 1 & 3).
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention in view of LoNigro to modify the hanging apparatus of Samuels so the hanging apparatus is constructed with the cross section of the hanging zone of the hang bar is matched with and is enclosed by the cross section of an aperture of the hang clip to securely mount the hang clip on the hanging zone as claimed for better securing the hang clip on the hang bar and to prevent the hang clip from accidentally falling off the hang bar and because the substitution of one known element for another would have yielded predictable results to one of ordinary skill in the art at the time of the invention.

 As to claim 2, Samuels discloses the hang bar is one of a flat hang bar (Fig. 1), a hang bar with bent arms (Fig. 1), a hang bar with S-curves, and a hang bar with a mid-section recess.